bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 ## **keen beginnings**
 risk-based test approach is neglected when high short-term pressure to succeeding arises

+## **measures, metrics and indicators**
+- analytical approach for test process improvement, a quantitative method to assess how well the test process is performed
+- key attributes to be measured include effectiveness, efficiency and predictability &rarr; one or several metrics can be selected to assess each attribute, collected and analyzed data can be used to identify improvements

+## **model-based test process improvement**
+- test improvement model is used to improve test processes, usually on organizational level but can be applied on project level
+- the improvements are introduced by comparing the testing against external best practices

 ## **non-functional testing**
 evaluating other than functional characteristics, "how well the system behaves", includes for example performance, compatibility, usability and security reliability